Skip to main content

 The Unexpected Passenger

 Picture this: it’s an ordinary day, and I’m driving my bus through the bustling city streets, where the hum of engines and the chatter of passengers create a familiar soundtrack.
 But then, like a thunderclap on a clear day, the mood shifts.
-A passenger boards—disheveled, eyes wild, exuding an air of unpredictability.
+A passenger boards, dishevelled, eyes wild, exuding an air of unpredictability.
 With a voice that could carry across the Atlantic, they make a declaration that leaves the other passengers shifting uneasily in their seats.
 "I’m a psychopathic schizophrenic!" they announce, as if stating the obvious.
-The tension in the air thickens as this is no ordinary commuter—this is someone on the brink.
+The tension in the air thickens as this is no ordinary commuter, this is someone on the brink.

 A Scene Unfolds